vmware/vic/doc/vic_installation/using_tls_with_vic.md

 Docker now uses TLS authentication for all connections between the client and the virtual container host.

 **NOTE**: The `/root/.docker` folder is rebuilt with each reboot of the vSphere Integrated Containers appliance.
 As a consequence, the configuration in this procedure will not persist across a reboot of the  appliance.
 To make TLS authentication persistent across reboots, you must provide the certificates by using  post-initializaton scripting.

-For information about pre- and post-initialization scripting, see [Add Pre- and Post-Initialization Scripts to the vSphere Integrated Containers Appliance](pre_post_install_scripts.md).
+- For information about pre- and post-initialization scripting, see [Add Pre- and Post-Initialization Scripts to the vSphere Integrated Containers Appliance](pre_post_install_scripts.md).
+- For an example of how to use post-initialization scripting to implement persistent TLS authentication, see [Appendix: Example of Implementing Persistent TLS Authentication](appendix_persistent_tls.md).